Driving Change in Aluminum Supply Chains

 The project consists of two parts:

 - – The first part is an investigative phase during which environmental and labor rights violations in bauxite mines and aluminum refineries will be examined.
-Activities include interviews, training of local residents to investigate and document the impact on their communities, and collecting data on deforestation, pollution, permits, and environmental impact.

 Why was the project supported?